VictorGNetto/MPComm/README.md

 To run multiple experiments, a simple **Command & Control (C2)** system was set up.
 The C2 Server was put in the same VM instance with the comparison server.
 From there, we start the comparison server and the C2 Server:
 - The comparison server just wait for messages to be compared and display how many of then was out of order
 - The C2 Server is in an infinite loop, wait for commands from the user.
-There is only 2 commands: 'run N N_MSGS', which make N peers to exchange N_MSGS messages; and 'exit', which just close the C2 Server and all C2 Clients.
+There is only 2 commands: `run N N_MSGS`, which make `N` peers to exchange `N_MSGS` messages; and `exit`, which just close the C2 Server and all C2 Clients.
 Both servers, comparison and C2, are displayed in the section **C2 Server and Comparison Server** bellow.

+Each peer have its own script of the C2 Client.
+From each peer VM the C2 Client is put to run and then waits for commands coming from the C2 Server.
+When the C2 Client receive the command `run N N_MSGS`, it run the *peerCommunicatorUDP.py* for that peer whenever that peer are in the set of the `N` first peers.
+The number of messages to be exchanged for that peer are `N_MSGS`.
+The image of the peer processes runing are show in the section **Peers** bellow.